Peggy Ashcroft A Passage to India 1985

 Character Is A Prostitute

-Long before she became a Dame, Peggy Ashcroft was treading the boards on the West End in London.
-In the play “The Good Woman of Setzuan,” by Brech, a young prostitute, played by Dame Peggy, is determined to carve out a good life.
+Long before she became a Dame, Peggy was treading the boards on the West End in London.
+In the play “The Good Woman of Setzuan,” by Brecht, a young prostitute, played by Dame Peggy, is determined to carve out a positive life.
 While simultaneously avoiding being abused by those who question her goodness.
-Not an easy thing to balance when your occupation is a hooker.
-This play is also known by two other titles – “The Good Soul of Szechuan” and “The Good Person of Szechwan.”
+Maintaining equilibrium is a challenging task when you work as a hooker.
+This play is also known by two other titles—”The Good Soul of Szechuan” and “The Good Person of Szechwan.”

 Peggy Ashcroft (left) in The Good Woman of Setzuan 1956